drand/drand/docs/SPECS.md

 **Hash to curve**:The hash-to-curve algorithm is derived from the [RFC v7](https://tools.ietf.org/html/draft-irtf-cfrg-hash-to-curve-07).

+**Groups**: This document uses the notation G1 and G2 as commonly used in pairing equipped curves.
+The BLS12-381 specification specifies a base point, or generator for both group, that drand uses.

+**Scalar** A scalar of the field is serialized in 32 bytes in big endian format.

 ### Distributed Public Key

 The distributed public key is a list of BLS12-381 G1 points that represents the